gustavomarcelonunez/llm_agent/readme.md

 MIT License — Free for research and educational use.

 ## 📬 Contact
-Maintained by Gustavo Marcelo Nuñez
+Maintained by Gustavo Marcelo Nuñez.
 For questions or collaborations: gnunez@cenpat-conicet.gob.ar, guscostaf@gmail.com